 I ordered 4 batteries from China to attach them to my e-bike (Fiido D4S).
 I want to put them in parallel to get more range for longer trips or use them separate and change them when one is empty.
-I also want to put batteries in series to have a higher voltage than 36V, i.e. more speed.
-But that is not so easy.
-(In the meantime I bought a separate 48V battery because putting in series is kind of difficult.)
+When I commute to work one extra battery is enough (like for emergency when the internal battery is empty).
+Or when you do bike delivery for Uber Eats etc., then you will go through a lot of batteries anyways.
 Please read on to see how I did it!
 (Es gibt diesen Artikel auch auf deutsch 🇩🇪!)

 These are the batteries: